Harriet Tubman: Scouting and the Combahee River Raid

-Later that year, Tubman's intelligence gathering played a key role in the raid at Combahee Ferry.
+Later that year, Tubman's intelligence gathering played a key role in the raid on Combahee Ferry.
 She guided three steamboats with black soldiers under Montgomery's command past mines on the Combahee River to assault several plantations.
 Once ashore, the Union troops set fire to the plantations, destroying infrastructure and seizing thousands of dollars' worth of food and supplies.
-Forewarned of the raid by Tubman's spy network, enslaved people throughout the area heard steamboats' whistles and understood that they were being liberated.
+Forewarned of the raid by Tubman's spy network, enslaved people throughout the area heard steamboat whistles and understood that they were being liberated.

 Tubman went ashore to assist them onto the boats, ruining her dress in the process, and she sang lyrics from "Uncle Sam's Farm" encouraging them to "come along, come along".
 She later described a scene of chaos with women carrying still-steaming pots of rice, pigs squealing in bags slung over shoulders, and babies hanging around their parents' necks.
 Armed overseers tried to stop the mass escape, but their efforts were nearly useless in the tumult.
 As Confederate troops raced to the scene, the steamboats took off toward Beaufort with more than 750 formerly enslaved people.

 Newspapers heralded Tubman's "patriotism, sagacity, energy, [and] ability" in the raid, and she was praised for her recruiting efforts – more than 100 of the newly liberated men joined the Union army.
 Reports about her involvement in the raid led to a revival of the "General Tubman" appellation previously given to her by John Brown.
 Although her contributions have sometimes been exaggerated, (Note: Among the exaggerations are claims that she was an actual general and that Montgomery was under her command.
 Tubman held no official military rank and in her own account acknowledged "the brave Colonel Montgomery" for leading the operation, although she also wanted credit given to black scouts and troops in his regiment.) her role in the raid led to her being widely credited as the first woman to lead U.S. troops in an armed assault.

 In July 1863, Tubman worked with Colonel Robert Gould Shaw at the assault on Fort Wagner, reportedly serving him his last meal.
 She later described the battle to historian Albert Bushnell Hart:

 And then we saw the lightning, and that was the guns; and then we heard the thunder, and that was the big guns; and then we heard the rain falling, and that was the drops of blood falling; and when we came to get the crops, it was dead men that we reaped.

 For two more years, Tubman worked for the Union forces, tending to newly liberated people, scouting into Confederate territory, and nursing wounded soldiers in Virginia, a task she continued for several months after the Confederacy surrendered in April 1865.